Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/commands/chmod.md

 # x = 1

 # example:
-$ chmod 700 brian.txt # gives the user read, write, execute permission on the file
+$ chmod 700 foo.txt # gives the user read, write, execute permission on the file
-$ chmod 600 brian.txt # gives the user read, write permission on the file
+$ chmod 600 foo.txt # gives the user read, write permission on the file
-$ chmod 500 brian.txt # gives the user read, execute permission on the file
+$ chmod 500 foo.txt # gives the user read, execute permission on the file
-$ chmod 400 brian.txt # gives the user read permission on the file
+$ chmod 400 foo.txt # gives the user read permission on the file
-$ chmod 300 brian.txt # gives the user write, execute permission on the file
+$ chmod 300 foo.txt # gives the user write, execute permission on the file
-$ chmod 200 brian.txt # gives the user write permission on the file
+$ chmod 200 foo.txt # gives the user write permission on the file
-$ chmod 100 brian.txt # gives the user execute permission on the file
+$ chmod 100 foo.txt # gives the user execute permission on the file
-$ chmod 000 brian.txt # gives the user NO permission on the file
+$ chmod 000 foo.txt # gives the user NO permission on the file

 $ chmod -R 744 fileOrFolder # recursive

+$ sudo chown -R $(whoami) /someFolder/* # not sure if this is the best approach
 ```